Nazareth invests up to $4,000 to make amazing experiences possible for you. Eligible students can use a $1,500 Nazareth SPARK Grant for:

 Social work major Ayat Al Sallami '24 used her SPARK grant in the summer to intern as a case manager at Mary's Place, a non-profit refugee outreach center in Rochester.
 "It definitely helped me know myself better and where I want to work and with whom," she writes in a blog post.
 "I have learned that I am capable of working with people who speak different languages.
 I have to build good communication skills with all different kinds of people."

 Interning with a refugee service agency was life-changing for Matthew Reimann '24, a political science major in Nazareth's 3+3 program with Syracuse Law.
-In a blog post, he shares what shocked him and how he built empathy during his experience, supported by a Nazareth SPARK grant and summer housing on campus.
+In a blog post, he shares what shocked him and how he built empathy during his experience, supported by a Nazareth SPARK Grant and summer housing on campus.

 A Nazareth SPARK Grant made it possible for Meredith Rasey '21 to pursue a 6-week pre-med summer program in Chile — where she realized she wants to specialize in obstetrics.
 Read Meredith's story.